 Counselling and Wellbeing

-To speak with a crisis counsellor for mental health support outside of business hours contact the CQUni Out of Hours Student Support Line on 1300 226 987 or text 0480 097 747
+For mental health support outside of business hours, contact the CQU Out of Hours Student Support Line on 1300 226 987 or text 0480 097 747.
+The person you speak with will be caring and empathetic and will talk with you collaboratively to ensure you feel empowered during the process.

 Our Counsellors can help with a range of personal and academic issues that include: